 Loads data from files, tapes, or named pipes into a DB2 table.
+The load utility does not support loading data at the hierarchy level.

 In a multi-node environment, this command can be used only with ASC or DEL files.
 IXF files can be loaded only if the table exists on a single node nodegroup.